 Around mid-2010 I started a crowd-sourced pinball map.
-It was a slow day at work and I was thinking about what someone had told me at the last league night, that it was too hard to find pinball games.
-So I made a google map of all the locations I knew and then asked other league people to chip in.
+It was a slow day at work and I was thinking about what someone had told me at the last league night: that it was too hard to find pinball games and that’s why not many people played them.
+I made a google map of all the locations I knew and then asked other league people to chip in.
 It quickly grew to about 150 locations and 20 collaborators.
 Around three months later the Portland people contacted me and we joined up.
 Now we have over 200 locations and over 400 machines listed, and maybe the coolest part: mobile iPhone and Droid pinball locator apps.

 In 2012 I handed off primary responsibility of the pinball map to Eric Wagonsonner.
 Eric is fearless in scouting out pinball locations.
 He’ll brave any Leather or Mexican Biker bar in San Francisco.
 Eric was finding pins in places so sketchy I briefly considered adding warnings to the location descriptions.